Āryatārā Atiyoga

 Saptatathāgata:

-ripa ripate kuha kuhate traṇite ṇigalate vimarite mahāgate jaṃlaṃcaṃte svāhā॥This prayer is traditionally recited to eliminate karmic obstacles arising
+ripa ripate kuha kuhate traṇite ṇigalate vimarite mahāgate jaṃlaṃcaṃte svāhā॥This prayer is traditionally recited to eliminate karmic obstacles

-widely known in East Asian Buddhism as the "True Words of the Seven Buddhas
+generations.
+It is widely known in East Asian Buddhism as the "True

-for the Eradication of Sins"
+Words of the Seven Buddhas for the Eradication of Sins"

 (Chinese: 七佛滅罪真言),